paulpogoda/OSINT-Tools-Bulgaria/README.md

 Forked from LinaYorda's [repo](https://github.com/LinaYorda/OSINT-Tools-Bulgaria), rearranged and updated for  [OSINT For Countries V2.0](https://github.com/paulpogoda/OSINT-for-countries-V2.0) project.

+Notes from LinaYorda: *"Google and website dorking with these tools is highly beneficial and recommended.
+Alternatively, you can use Google translate.
+A word regarding the government's public data in Bulgaria - most of the registers are not electronically available, and those that are - are not fully updated.
+I also added non-government portals.
+Want me to include something?
+Make a pull request"*.

 ## Table of content:
  - [Open Data portals](#open-data-portals)
  - [Legal Entities](#legal-entities)